SWAGATHCHOWDARY/subjective_grading_system/README.md

 Once both the backend and frontend are running, open your browser and navigate to the application.
 You should see the login page.

-## Additional Notes

-- Ensure that the backend and frontend are running simultaneously for the application to function correctly.
-- For any issues, check the logs in the terminal for potential error messages.

-Enjoy using the application!